Champawat district

 Champawat district is a district of Uttarakhand state in northern India.
-The town of Champawat is the administrative headquarters.
-The district of Champawat constituted in the year 1997.
+The town of Champawat is the administrative headquarters.Prior to its establishment as a district in 1997 it was part of Pithoragarh district.
 The district is divided into five tehsils: Barakot, Lohaghat, Pati, Purnagiri, and Champawat.
-There is 2 Sub Tehsil: Pulla and Munch.
+There are 2 Sub Tehsils: Pulla and Munch.
 The largest and the main city of the district is Tanakpur.

 Champawat district is part of the eastern Kumaon division of Uttarakhand.
 It is bounded on the north by Pithoragarh district, on the east by Nepal, on the south by Udham Singh Nagar district, on the west by Nainital district, and on the northwest by Almora district.